Skip to content

 Possible Pairing: Omniscient, Limited, or Objective

 Third-person POV is a popular choice because it is so dynamic.
-If paired with omniscient POV, the narrator knows the thoughts and feelings of all characters.
-If limited, the narrator is only alert to those of a single character, usually the protagonist.
-And if objective, the narrator simply states the story as facts, without having any insight into the thoughts or feelings of the individual characters.
+If paired with omniscient POV, the narrator knows the thoughts, feelings, and experiences of all characters at all times.
+This choice allows a great deal of freedom with storytelling, but be cautious not to fall into the head-hopping trap.
+If paired with limited POV, the narrator is only alert to those thoughts and feelings of a single character at a time.
+And finally, if paired with objective POV, the narrator simply states the story as facts, without having any insight into the thoughts or feelings of the individual characters.

 Pronouns: We/Us, One/Oneself